biblehong/biblehong/README.md

 ## Introduction 👋

 Hello, I'm Bible.
 I'm a Data Analyst with experience in reporting, automation, and visualization, looking to gain more valuable knowledge in the role.
 I've worked on projects where I gather requirements, define data pipelines coming from various systems, and map the transformations before loading into the data warehouse.
+Built data marts on top of the loaded data, making them available in the business intelligence tool.

 ## 📕 Projects